Homotopy Hubbard Trees for post-singularly finite exponential maps: Separating dynamic rays: embedding the tree into the plane

+As triods of vertices are in natural bijection to triods of formal vertices, we use the terminology introduced for formal triods for vertex triods, too.
+In particular, we call a triod of vertices (pre-singularly) branched or (pre-singularly) linear if the corresponding formal triod is of this type.

-Let us now put this plan into practice.
-The partitioning property mentioned above rests on a result about dynamic rays separating marked points, namely the following: if $p, q, r\in P(E_\lambda)$ are distinct post-singular points, and the corresponding formal triod $[p, q, r]$ is branched, then there exist (pre-)periodic dynamic rays $g_1,g_2,g_3$ of itinerary $\itn{b}[p, q, r]$, such that $p$, $q$, and $r$ are separated by the rays $g_i$, i.e., such that these three points are contained in different connected components of $\C\setminus\bigcup\Tr(g_i)$.
+We now turn our attention to constructing the edges of a Homotopy Hubbard Tree.
+The partitioning property mentioned at the beginning of this section rests on a result about dynamic rays separating the vertex set $V$: if $p, q, r\in V$ are distinct vertices and the corresponding formal triod $[p, q, r]$ is branched, then there exist (pre-)periodic dynamic rays $g_1,g_2,g_3$ of itinerary $\itn{b}[p, q, r]$, such that $p$, $q$, and $r$ are separated by the rays $g_i$, i.e., such that these three points are contained in different connected components of $\complex\setminus\bigcup\Tr(g_i)$.
 If $[p,q,r]$ is linear, there are two (pre-)periodic rays landing at the middle point and separating the other two points from each other.
-We prove the existence of such separating dynamic rays on the level of external addresses.
+To prove the existence of such separating dynamic rays, we use the language of external addresses.
 This requires a variant of the triod algorithm operating on the level of external addresses.